Putney to Wimbledon line: District Railway

 By 1899 the District Railway was working 47 trains a day each way, while the LSWR supplied 15 trains to and from Waterloo.
 The District electrified its line at 600 V DC third and fourth rail, as far as Putney Bridge on 23 July 1905; those trains worked to and from High Street Kensington.
 The District Railway wished to extend their operation to Wimbledon, and agreement was reached on 4 December 1903 for the LSWR to electrify its tracks in return for District payments of interest on the capital cost.
 District Railway electric working through to Wimbledon started on 27 August 1905, giving a significant increase in service frequency, most trains running through to East Ham.

 LSWR

-The LSWR decided to instal electric traction in large areas of its suburban district, and the first line treated was from Waterloo to Wimbledon via East Putney.
+The LSWR decided to install electric traction in large areas of its suburban district, and the first line treated was from Waterloo to Wimbledon via East Putney.
 The District Railway used 600 V DC, so for compatibility the LSWR adopted that voltage.
 The District trains used a third and fourth rail, whereas the LSWR trains used a third rail only.
 To enable interoperability the fourth rail was electrically bonded to the running rails.
 A special isolating section was installed on the river crossing to prevent bridging of the section gap by the bus-lines of passing trains.
 The LSWR electric operation started on 25 October 1915 on weekdays only; there was a twenty-minute frequency, but patronage was very poor, and the service was soon considerably reduced.